ealtenau/SWORD_Dashboard/about.md

 ### Notes for Users

 - The first map displayed for each region is the basin map key.
 Users can use this key to identify a river basin they wish to explore, then choose the basin from the drop down at the top-right corner of the map.
-- Maps that display rivers include 5 attribute layers: reach boundaries, water surface elevation (WSE), flow accumulation, distance from outlet, and slope.
-Layers can be toggled on and off using the layers icon in the bottom-right corner of the map.
+- Maps that display rivers include 7 attribute layers: reach boundaries, water surface elevation (WSE), width, flow accumulation, distance from outlet, slope, and number of SWOT observations.
+Layers can be toggled on and off using the layers panel in the bottom-right corner of the map.
 - Users can hover or click on a reach to view attribute information.
 - Users can enter a Reach ID into the input box below the map to plot node-level properties of node order, width, elevation, flow accumulation, sinuosity, and number of channels along a specified reach.
 - Native SWORD reach geometries are built at 30 m resolution, however, for map efficiency gemetries have been simplified to ~500 m resolution.
 To examine full reach geometries, please download the full SWORD Database.